Engagedly-Inc/tango-api-client/README.md

 - Retries apply to idempotent HTTP methods (GET/HEAD/OPTIONS) with backoff and jitter.
 - Ruby >= 3.0 is required.
 - `base_url` is required (e.g., `https://api.tangocard.com/raas/v2`).
+- Initialization options:
+  - Global config (recommended for Rails/apps): use `Tango::Api.configure { ... }` then `Tango::Api::Client.new`.
+  - Per-client overrides: pass a config hash to `Client.new(...)`.
+  - Convenience: passing a base URL string to `Client.new("https://...")` is supported for quick scripts.

 ### Examples